rmemoria/xchema/README.md

         // code to run if valid
     })
     .catch(errs => {
-        // errs is an array with validation error objects
+        // errs is an object containing an array with validation error objects
-        // [ { property: 'login', message: null, code: 'INVALID_VALUE' }]
+        // errors: [ { property: 'login', message: null, code: 'INVALID_VALUE' }]
     });
 ```